 - Satellite TV

 Food is at the heart of The Double Red Duke.
 Days start with trendy breakfasts, with continental items like granola, bircher muesli, pastries and sourdough included.
-Brunch-style hot dishes are on offer for an extra cost; the open omelettes sound particularly delicious, with fillings such as nduja or smoked haddock.
+Brunch-style hot dishes are on offer for an extra cost; the open omelette with smoked haddock was particularly delicious.

-Dinner menus change with the season, but generally dishes centre around grilled meat cooked on an open fire, accompanied by vegetables and a range of sides and small plates.
+Their bar has an excellent selection of cocktails - we had our best Pisco Sour ever here.
+For dinner their menus change with the season.
+Generally dishes centre around grilled meat cooked on an open fire, accompanied by vegetables and a range of sides and small plates.
+We couldn't resist but gorge ourselves on their porterhouse steak which we found exceptional.
 There’s a separate menu for Sunday lunch, as well as an indulgent feasting menu for parties.

 Your choice of spaces to dine is vast: on bar stools at the curved chef’s table, on smart red banquettes in the dining room, outside on the terrace, in the cosy snug.
 Maybe try a different spot for each meal!

 - Coffee / tea making

 - Chill-out with a massage in the shepherd’s hut out in the garden